 Regardless of their stage of life, you should be looking for food that contains a balance of all the essential food groups – protein, fat, and carbohydrates.
 Also, look for high levels of vitamins (especially B and E) and minerals, as well as calcium, zinc, and iron.

 Ingredients to Avoid Feeding Your Dachshund

 While feeding a balanced diet to your dog is very important, there are also a few ingredients and food substances which you should avoid giving to them.
-Here are a few of the main ones.
+Here are the two important ones.

 - Artificial Fillers